xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures27.md

 it is required that a collection contains a significant amount of documents because for a low number of documents the overhead of parallelization will outweigh its benefits.
-The current threshold value is 256k documents, but this value may change in future versions of ArangoDB.
+The current threshold value is 256k documents, but this value may change in future versions of AvocadoDB.
 Additionally, the configuration option `--database.index-threads` will determine how many parallel threads may be used for building the index data.

 ### Faster update and remove operations in non-unique hash indexes

-The unique hash indexes in ArangoDB provided an amortized O(1) lookup, insert, update and remove performance.
+The unique hash indexes in AvocadoDB provided an amortized O(1) lookup, insert, update and remove performance.
 Non-unique hash indexes provided amortized O(1) insert performance, but had worse performance for update and remove operations for non-unique values.
 For documents with the same index value, they maintained a